Lovrom8/RSMods/docs/cable-drop-pedal.md

 ![Pedal readout and engine notice at launch](images/overlay-cable-drop-pedal-engine.png)

 The same line is written to the debug log (`Drop pedal engine: ...`).
 The engine cannot change without relaunching.
+Forced `Cable` skips the ASIO input hooks and always uses the MultiPitch path.

 ## How it works